Lucyjpjones/lj-fscr/testing.md

 - [x] Each programme card directs the user to the programme detail page displaying the correct information
 - [x] Clicking the increment and decrement on the `quantity selector` changes the value as expected
 - [x] Programme is added to the bag successfully after clicking 'add to bag'
+- [x] If programme is already in bag, quantity is incremented and programme is not duplicated
+- [x] The `review carousel` automatically cycles through a series of callout messages with expected interval time
+- [x] The `review carousel` controls allow the user to scroll back and forth

 <ins>Admin</ins>

 When logged in as Admin user...
 - [x] The programme management option is available in the profile menu
 - [x] After successfully adding a new programme I am redirected to the programme detail page with the correct information
-- [x] When field input is missing the required field errors are present
+- [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present
+- [x] If not image is added to the form submission, the expected 'noimage' is present
 - [x] The edit button is visible on the programmes page and each programme detail page
 - [x] Clicking the edit button directs the user to the edit programme page with fields prefilled with current information
 - [x] After submitting the edit form user is redirected to the programme detail page with the updated information